Cover Letter

 Just because you're looking for work doesn't mean that you don't have anything to offer.
 Use previous career experiences and passions to build your personal brand.

-Ask yourself, how do you want other professionals to view you?
+Ask yourself, "How do I want other professionals to view me?"

-Pick an area of expertise and start sharing your knowledge, and experience, with your professional network by pushing out content on your LinkedIn and social media accounts.
-Good content can include blogs, social media posts, and video.
+Pick an area of expertise and start sharing your knowledge and experience with your professional network by pushing out content on your LinkedIn and social media accounts.
+Good content can include blogs, social media posts, and videos.

 Your job search is important, but it's even more important to know when to pull back and focus on personal health and spending time with family and friends.

-There are actually things that you can do for your own enjoyment that could help the job search in the long run, such as:
+There are actually things that you can do for your own enjoyment that could help your job search in the long run, such as:

 • Grab coffee with a friend - It's good to engage in light conversation with friends during challenging times.
-And, if the job search does come up, remember that most people have been through it themselves and you never know when a friend may provide you with a good idea or lead on a job.
+And if your job search does come up, remember that most people have been through it themselves and you never know when a friend may provide you with a good idea or lead on a job.

 • Volunteer - Volunteering is a great way to get involved in the community and help others.
 In addition, if you develop a little bit of a career gap while looking for a job, you can always talk about how you filled that time volunteering, if you're asked about it during a job interview.

 • Continue to focus on other passions - Are you a fitness nut?
 Blogger?
 Crafter?
 Continue to do the things that bring you happiness.
-And, if you're in position to profit from your passion through a freelance job or side hustle, even better!
+And if you're in a position to profit from your passion through a freelance job or side hustle, even better!

 Featured